syncfusion-content/javascript-docs/js/Spreadsheet/Worksheet.md

 ### Move

 The Spreadsheet provides support to move an existing worksheet.
-You can dynamically move a worksheet by right clicking on the worksheet on the sheet tab and then click Move or Copy in the context menu.
+You can dynamically move a worksheet by using one of the following ways,

+* Right clicking on the worksheet on the sheet tab and then click Move or Copy in the context menu.
 Then select the sheet that you have to move in the "Move or Copy" dialog.

-You can also move an existing worksheet using [`copySheet`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:copysheet "copySheet") method.
+* Move an existing worksheet using [`copySheet`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:copysheet "copySheet") method.

 The following code example describes the above behavior.